 Down in the basin the trail was essentially flat.
 It wandered through rocky piles of glacial moraine and generally stayed on the east side, just below a long apron of talus below a line of granite cliffs.
 The rockfall was a colorful mix of red and white granite.
 Meanwhile, off to the southwest, the Lyman Glacier was shining white in the morning sun.
 As we got closer, we could see that it was cracking and calving near the bottom as it met with the uppermost of the Lyman Lakes.
 The floating icebergs that we’d seen two days ago from the Cloudy Peak summit had already melted.

 The flat section of trail ended as we came upon a tall cairn of stacked rocks.
-One mile of three was finished already!
+One mile out of three was finished already!
 Too bad we had a 20% Grade to climb for the next mile.
+1000 feet.
 We took a break and ate some snack.
 I took some photos of the glacier.
+We were in no rush to start suffering.

 The huge cairn marked the spot where the obvious trail ended.
 After this the route climbed on a slope of tumbled rocks, and it was difficult to be certain precisely which way to go.
 Besides up, of course.
 We had spoken to other hikers the day before, and they assured us that there were smaller cairns, or “ducks” that we would be able to follow, and that’s what we kept our eyes out for.
 They were easy enough to find, with the main problem being that more than one helpful hiker had placed them along the route, and not always on the same obvious path.
 But that was OK.
 The real truth of the matter was that the route mainly followed along a rocky watercourse that originated in the melting snow high above.